JackNarvaez/PINNs/README.md

 # PINNs
-Solving EDOs using Physical Informed Neural Networks
+Solving EDO with Physical Informed Neural Networks.

+**Note:** This is an unfinished repository, so there are still some bugs to fix.